mikkel32/CoolBox/README.md

 ### Auto Network Scan

 From the **Tools** view choose *Auto Network Scan* to open a modern dialog with scanning options on the left and a results table on the right.
 CoolBox automatically detects local subnets using `psutil` and pings each address to find active hosts before scanning the specified ports.
 A progress bar tracks detection and scanning with results displayed in a scrollable list when complete.
+Recent updates add HTTP metadata collection, vendor and device type guessing, ping latency and TTL measurements, and a risk score computed from open ports.
+Results can be filtered and exported to CSV.

 ### Debugging in a Dev Container